New Zealand Cadet Forces: Medals and Awards

 The New Zealand Chief of the Defence Force and single service Chiefs (Army/Navy/Air Force) make available Defence Commendation awards to New Zealand Cadet Forces personnel and units similarly to the Commandants Commendations.

 New Zealand Cadet Forces Haka

-The NZCF Have their own Haka, i Ngā Toa Pōtiki o Aotearoa – the official Māori translation of The NZ Cadet Forces.
+i Ngā Toa Pōtiki o Aotearoa – the official Māori translation of The NZ Cadet Forces and the name of the New Zealand Cadet Forces Haka.
 In days gone past the term ‘Toa Pōtiki’ was used for the youngest warriors, those who were undergoing training.
 Toa muri was another term used to describe young warriors undergoing training.

 Government Funding and Pay

 The Cadet Forces is partially funded through the Miscellaneous Support Activities (M22) appropriation in Vote Defence Force.
 This covers provision of the Defence infrastructure and planned support to regional defence forces and the New Zealand community.
 It includes the Mutual Assistance Programme, New Zealand Cadet Forces, Service Museums and assisting with the training of Limited Service Volunteers.